Nic30/hwtHls/README.md

     * Operation chaining
     * FSM/dataflow fine-graded architecture extraction with different optimization strategies (extraction strategy specified as a sequence of transformations)

-  * Precise operation scheduling using target device timing characteristics (any Xilinx, Intel and others after benchmark)
+	* Target architecture aware (any Xilinx, Intel and others after benchmark)

   * Fine-graded HW resource optimizations
-    * SsaPassExtractPartDrivers - splits the slices to individual variables to exploit real dependencies, splits also bitwise operations and casts
+    * SlicesToIndependentVariablesPass - splits the slices to individual variables to exploit real dependencies, splits also bitwise operations and casts
-    * ConstantBitPropagationPass - recursively minimizes the number of bits used by variables
+    * BitwidthReducePass - recursively minimizes the number of bits used by variables

-  * Any loop type with special care for:
+  * Any loop type, with special care for:
     * Infinite top loops - with/without internal/external sync beeing involved
     * Loops where sync can be achieved only by data (no speculation, all inputs depends on every output)
     * Polyhedral, affine, unroll and other transformations